CIBC-Internal/python/Doc/reference/expressions.rst

 :dfn:`asynchronous comprehension`.
 An asynchronous comprehension may suspend the execution of the coroutine function in which it appears.
 See also :pep:`530`.

+.. versionadded:: 3.6
+   Asynchronous comprehensions were introduced.

+.. deprecated:: 3.7
+   ``yield`` and ``yield from`` deprecated in the implicitly nested scope.

 .. _lists: